•

 This allows money to remain productive even while waiting to be used.

-Comparison: Savings Account vs Liquid Mutual Funds vs Higher-Yield Spending Account
+Comparison: Savings Account vs Liquid Mutual Fund vs Higher-Yield Spending Account

 Feature | Savings Account | Liquid Mutual Funds | Higher-Yield Spending Account |